-For example, if the professionally administered drug was administered during an office visit, then the professionally administered drug is covered at the office visit benefit level.
-If the professionally administered drug was administered during a home health care visit, then the professionally administered drug is covered at the home health care visit benefit level.
+For example, if the professionally administered prescription drug was administered during an office visit, then the professionally administered prescription drug is covered at the office visit benefit level.
+If the professionally administered prescription drug was administered during a home health care visit, then the professionally administered prescription drug is covered at the home health care visit benefit level.

-AA.Reconstructive and Restorative Surgery (Including Mastectomy Reconstruction)
+CC.
+Reconstructive and Restorative Surgery (Including Mastectomy Reconstruction)